jl908069/GUMsley_Sum/mdata/GUM_conversation_grounded.md

 CURT:	Do you remember the uh,
 	program on TV,
-	about hunter virus,
+	about Hantavirus?

 KITTY:	About what virus?

-CURT:	Hunter virus,
+CURT:	Hantavirus.

 KITTY:	Hutter?
-	What's that about.
+	What's that about?
 	I don't re- I don't remember.

 CURT:	It's the one from the dead mice,